Protecting an Estate Beneficiary with Addiction Issues- 7 Tips

 • Discretionary trusts give your trustee full control over when and how to distribute funds.

-• Incentive trusts tie distributions to verifiable sobriety milestones, such as negative drug tests or completion of treatment.
+• Incentive trusts tie distributions to verifiable sobriety milestones, such as negative drug tests or treatment completion.

-• A professional fiduciary often enforces boundaries more effectively than a family member.
+• A professional fiduciary often enforces boundaries more effectively than a family member can.

 Why Unrestricted Inheritances Can Harm a Beneficiary with Addiction

-Inheriting a large sum of money creates risk for anyone with substance use disorder.
+A large cash inheritance creates real risk for anyone with substance use disorder.
 Cash removes friction.
-It funds buying drugs or alcohol.
-It pays for isolation and hides warning signs from loved ones.
+It funds drug or alcohol purchases.
+It pays for isolation and hides warning signs from family.

-Many California families have watched a beneficiary relapse within weeks of receiving an inheritance.
+Many California families have watched a beneficiary relapse within weeks of receiving funds.
 In some cases, the inheritance funds a fatal overdose.
+The grief compounds the loss.

-The goal of estate planning for this situation is simple.
+The goal of estate planning here is simple.
 Keep the money working for the beneficiary without putting cash directly in their hands.

 Three California Trust Structures for Beneficiaries with Addiction

-California law gives you three core trust tools:
+California law gives you three core trust tools.
+Most effective plans combine two or all three.

 • Spendthrift trusts restrict beneficiary access and block most creditor claims to principal.